-Don't feel afraid to shoot me an email, or knock on my door in Triffo Hall, I always like to hear from you!
+That was it!
+In two weeks Fahed will take over, but until that time please don't hesitate to send me an email or knock on my door in Triffo Hall, I always like to hear from you!

 Thanks,

 Sasha van der Klein, President